boristopalov/github-scraper-puppeteer/README.md

     1. This way, you can just navigate to http://scraper.comm.tools
 15. Next, run `npm run build` to create an optimized /build folder
 16. We want to serve this folder to users.
 To do that we can install serve, which serves static sites.
 To do this, run `npm install -g serve`
-17. Finally, run `serve -s build’.
-You should now be able to access the website at `http://scraper.comm.tools`!
+17. Finally, run `serve -s build`.
+You should now be able to access the website at http://scraper.comm.tools!